How to create a positive work environment

 Events can be as simple as drinks after work, or opportunities to learn a new skill together, such as painting with water-colours, or an informal cooking lesson.

-You can even form a voluntary social or culture club, with a budget to organise team events.
+You can even form a voluntary social or culture club, with a budget to organise team events and outings.

 Even these simple initiatives can have a big positive impact on the overall work environment within your company.